runtime-env/import-meta-env/packages/vite-plugin-dotenv/README.md

 [![NPM version](https://img.shields.io/npm/v/vite-plugin-dotenv.svg)](https://www.npmjs.com/package/vite-plugin-dotenv)
 [![PRs Welcome](https://img.shields.io/badge/PRs-Welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

-This plugin extends vite's built-in [environment variables](https://vitejs.dev/guide/env-and-mode.html#env-variables) functionality to inject your environment variables at runtime instead of build time.
+This plugin extends vite's built-in [environment variables](https://vitejs.dev/guide/env-and-mode.html#env-variables) functionality, allowing you to inject environment variables at runtime instead of build time.

 This project use [SemVer](https://semver.org/) for versioning.
 For the versions available, see the tags on this repository.

 ## 💡 How

-In production, this package will generate some files in your dist assets directory that allow us to inject environment variables _after building the package_.
+In production, this plugin will generate the following chunk, allowing us to inject environment variables after building the package.

-- `dist/assets/.env` is a `.env` file whose contents are generated from `import.meta.env`, **feel free to change the environment variables** in this file before serving your application.

-- `dist/assets/env.js` contains a placeholder: `__env__` which allows us to inject environment variables.
+- `dist/assets/env.js` (default) contains a placeholder: `__env__` (default) which allows us to inject environment variables.

 ## 🚀 Quick Start